-The Event Organiser is committed to health and safety.
+The Event Organisers are committed to health and safety.
 The prevention of risk, accidents, ill health and the promotion of a safe working environment are integral to operational management and are supported by a competent health and safety responsible person.